mattngyn/atia_benchmark/README.md

 ### *Current Development Status*

-- ***Many real life Harm Categories**: Currently implements 10 harm categories that simulate real startups worth at least $1m+, showing these are real scenarios people care about
+- **Realistic Harm Categories**: Includes 10 categories inspired by real-world startup scenarios valued at $1M+, demonstrating practical and relevant use cases.
-- ***Tool Coverage**: Each harm category currently features 5 specialized tools with differing amounts of complexity
+- **Comprehensive Tool Coverage**: Each harm category is paired with 5 specialized tools of varying complexity.
-- ***Dataset Scale**: The benchmark currently contains approximately 50 adversarial examples per harm category, totaling over 500 harm examples
+- **Scalable Dataset**: Provides ~50 adversarial examples per category, totaling more than 500 examples overall.
-- ***Easy use of benchmarking*: Easy to switch models due to use of inspect, allowing for any model that is supported by the inspect framework to be utilized.
+- **Seamless Benchmarking**: Built on the Inspect framework, making it simple to switch between and evaluate different supported models.